 The Makala Baritone was only supposed to be a short term loan whilst my brand new Cordoba was back at the shop getting sorted.
 But I fell in love with its deep beautiful tones and consider the instrument very good quality for the price, so I paid and the Makala stayed.
 I now have two, one tuned to High D and one with the standard Baritone tuning of Low D.

 I definitely had mixed feelings about the Cordoba Baritone 24B.
-Whilst I loved its bright, sweet tone due to it’s spruce soundboard, it turned out to be a very problematic instrument, and after a very short and chequered relationship of 10 months, we have parted ways.
+Whilst I loved its bright, sweet tone due to it’s spruce soundboard, it turned out to be a very problematic instrument, and whilst I did let it go for nearly six months, I didn’t miss the sweet sound.
+The newer model has a ceder sound board which gives a more mellow less bright (to my ears) tone, so after 6 months this one came back to me, and I’ve made peace with it’s quirks.

-(*A huge shout out to Ron Leigh’s Music Factory for really going the extra mile to look after me and get it sorted.)
+(*A huge shout out to Ron Leigh’s Music Factory for really going the extra mile to look after me as always.)

-This beautiful high end Tenor is made here in Melbourne by Maton, and with its great internal active pick up, it is my go-to tenor uke.
+This beautiful high end Tenor was made here in Melbourne by Maton, and with its great internal active pick up, it is my go-to tenor uke.
+Sadly this beautiful instrument is no longer in production.

 I occasionally get asked about my other gear.
 I use a Rocksmith Realtone Cable (available at many online stores) to plug straight into my PC to record with my Maton (which has an internal active pick up).
 When recording with Kna Ukulele (passive) pick up I run it thorugh my StudioV3 preamp first, and also my ProFX6 mixer is I’m adding vocals.
 These days I tend to do a lot of recording (with and without vocal) using my Rhodes Shure 058 mic into the ProFX6.
 My new Ohana baritone has an internal pick up without I’ve yet to try.
 I’m also partial to the odd effects pedal.